 Alapan I Elementary School, located in Alapan I-B, Imus City, Cavite, holds a significant place in Philippine history.
 The school is situated on the historic site of the Battle of Alapan, which occurred on May 28, 1898.
-Meanwhile, the battle marked a pivotal moment in the nation’s struggle for independence, as it was the first time the Philippine flag, sewn in Hong Kong by Marcella Agoncillo, was unfurled in victory.
-Further, the name Alapan was derived from the shortened Tagalog word “Pinangangalapan” which means “a place where things are procured”.
-In 1822 people began to settle in the area.
+Meanwhile, Filipino forces marked a pivotal moment in the nation’s struggle for independence by unfurling the Philippine flag—sewn in Hong Kong by Marcella Agoncillo—for the first time in victory.
+Additionally, the name Alapan comes from the shortened Tagalog word “Pinangangalapan,” which means “a place where people procure things”.
+In 182,2 people began to settle in the area.

 Mission | Education for All